 Figuring out your auto insurance options can be confusing.
-Most states require you to have some sort of insurance policy, and if you have a loan or a lease on a vehicle, you're probably contractually required to go beyond minimum coverage.
-In some cases, you might have to get comprehensive coverage; other times, collision insurance will be enough.
-Most of the time you’ll want both, but the only way to know for certain is to make sure you understand what each type of coverage offers so you can make a smart decision.
+Most states require you to have some sort of auto insurance policy, and if you have a loan or a lease on a vehicle, you're probably contractually required to go beyond minimum coverage.

 What does comprehensive insurance cover?

-- Theft and vandalism, including glass claims and windshield repair.
-This means your comprehensive insurance policy should cover you if your car is stolen, damaged during a riot or hit in the windshield by a rock flying off a truck.
+Comprehensive insurance covers loss or damage from natural perils, theft and vandalism, including glass claims and windshield repair.
+This means your comprehensive insurance policy should cover you if, for instance, your car is stolen, damaged during a riot or hit in the windshield by a rock on the highway.

 Broadly speaking, comprehensive insurance doesn’t cover vehicle collisions.
-It won’t even cover you in the cases above if there is also a collision involved.
-For example, if you’re driving in bad weather and hit another vehicle, this won’t be covered by your comprehensive insurance plan.
+It won’t even cover you in the cases above if there's also a collision involved.
+For example, if you’re driving in a snowstorm and it causes you to hit another vehicle, you won’t be covered by a comprehensive coverage plan.

-While comprehensive coverage does protect you financially after a theft, it doesn’t cover the cost of anything else that was taken when your vehicle was broken into or stolen.
+While comprehensive coverage does protect you financially after a theft, it doesn’t cover the cost of anything else taken if your vehicle is broken into or stolen.
 Only the cost of the vehicle itself is covered by this part of your policy.

 What does collision insurance cover?